Table of Contents

 The Birth of Apollo

-Being the prophetic goddess of the oracle of Delphi, Themis was present during the birth of Apollo.
+Being the prophetic goddess of the oracle of Delphi, Themis attended Apollo’s birth.
 Themis helped Leto nurse Apollo, who even received nectar and ambrosia directly from Themis.

 Significance of Themis in Culture

-Widely considered the people’s goddess because of her role in ensuring justice and fairness, Themis was worshipped across dozens of temples during the height of Greek civilization.
+Themis was widely considered as the people’s goddess due to her role in ensuring justice and fairness.
+Therefore, during the height of Greek civilization, people worshipped her in dozens of temples.
 This is despite the fact that most Greeks thought Titans to be distant and irrelevant to their lives.

 But perhaps the biggest influence of Themis on popular culture is the modern depiction of Lady Justice, with her classical robes, balanced scales and sword.
 The only difference between depictions of Themis and Justitia (the Roman equivalent of Themis) is that Themis never had a blindfold.
 Notably, it was only in more recent renderings that Justitia had the blindfold herself.